kestra-io/terraform-deployments/azure-batch/README.md

 - **Batch account:** The script references an existing Batch account.
 To create a new batch account, replace the data source with a resource block.
 - **Resource group:** The script references a group named `kestra-resource-group`.
 To create a new batch account, replace the data source with a resource block.
 - **Auto-scaling:** The created pool has auto-scaling configured based on the pending & active workload.
+This setup provide at least one node by default.
 Feel free to customize it or swap for a fixed scaling.
 - **VM Sizing:** The default nodes' size is `Standard_A1_V2`.

 For further customization, modify the Terraform scripts according to your project's requirements.